 Contamination can affect soil quality and impact how our veggies grow.
 It may also have human health implications from eating garden produce or working in the garden if contaminants are present at high concentrations.

 GardenSafe is a soil testing program run by Citizen Science team at Environment Protection Authority (EPA) Victoria.
-The one-year pilot aims to equip community with the knowledge and resources they need to understand backyard soil quality.
+This ongoing program aims to equip community with the knowledge and resources they need to understand backyard soil quality.

-GardenSafe invites Victorians to send 3 garden soil samples for screening.
+GardenSafe invites you to send 3 garden soil samples for screening.
 We will assess your sample for:

 - Garden soil quality indicators, including soil composition, organic carbon, and soil nutrients phosphorus and potassium